EyalYe/OLEDWidget/README.md

 ## Wiring
 The only connections required are the SDA, SCL, VCC, and ground pins of the OLED display and MPU to the corresponding pins on the ESP32.
 SCL and SDA are defined in small_oled.h.
 ## How To Use
 Just update small_oled.cpp with your Wi-Fi SSID and password, get an API key as shown here https://www.youtube.com/watch?v=Cemk32wKN_k, and enter your latitude and longitude.
-Then, compile and flash small_oled.ino using the Arduino IDE, and you're good to go!
+Then, compile and flash small_oled.ino using the Arduino IDE, and you're good to go!!

 I used https://javl.github.io/image2cpp/ to convert images to icons, which can be seen in the logos.h file.
 If you'd like to add animated logos, you can do so, but note that in some cases, the number of frames is hardcoded in the implementation.